 Not all MCOs operate in all areas of the State.
-If you need non-emergency care while out of the MCOs service area call your PCP or MCO Member Services.
+If you need non-emergency care while out of the MCOs service area, call your PCP or MCO Member Services.
 Both numbers are on your MCO card.
 If you move and your new residence is in a different Maryland county that your MCO does not service, you can change MCOs by calling Maryland Health Connection (855-642-8572).
 If you decide to stay with your MCO you may need to provide your own transportation to an in-network provider in another county.

-HealthChoice is only accepted in Maryland and by providers in nearby states when they are part of the MCO's network or your care has been arranged by the MCO.
+HealthChoice is only accepted in Maryland and by providers in nearby states when they are part of the MCO's network, or your care has been arranged by the MCO.
 Remember that when you travel out of the State of Maryland the MCO is only required to cover emergency services and post-stabilization services.

-E. Wellness Care for Children: Healthy Kids-Early Periodic Screening, Diagnosis and Treatment (EPSDT)
+E. Wellness Care for Children: Healthy Kids-Early Periodic Screening, Diagnosis, and Treatment (EPSDT)

 It is important for infants, children and adolescents up to age 21 to receive regular checkups.
 The Healthy Kids/EPSDT program helps to identify, treat, and prevent health problems before they become complex and costly.
-EPSDT is a comprehensive benefit that covers medically necessary medical, dental, vision and hearing services.
-Many of the EPSDT services will be covered by the MCO, but services such as dental, behavioral health and therapies will be covered through fee-for-service Medicaid (see page 21).
+EPSDT is a comprehensive benefit that covers medically necessary medical, dental, vision, and hearing services.
+Many of the EPSDT services will be covered by the MCO, but services such as dental, behavioral health, and therapies will be covered through fee-for-service Medicaid (see page 18).

-Healthy Kids is the preventative well child component of EPSDT.
-The State will certify your child's PCPs to ensure that he/she knows the Healthy Kids/EPSDT requirements, is prepared to perform the required screenings and has the required vaccines so your child receives immunizations at the appropriate times.
+Healthy Kids is the preventative well-child component of EPSDT.
+The State will certify your child's PCPs to ensure that they know the Healthy Kids/EPSDT requirements, is prepared to perform the required screenings, and has the required vaccines so your child receives immunizations at the appropriate times.
 We highly recommend that you select a PCP for your child who is EPSDT certified.
 If you choose a provider that is not EPSDT certified, the MCO will notify you.
 You can switch your child's PCP at any time.
 Contact MCO Member Services if you have any questions or need assistance switching your child's PCP.

 The table below shows the ages that children need well child visits.
-If your child's PCP recommends more visits, they will also be covered.
-During well child visits, the PCP will check your child's health and all aspects of development.
+If your child's PCP recommends more visits they will also be covered.
+During well child visits the PCP will check your child's health and all aspects of development.
 They will also check for problems through screening.
 Some screenings for health problems are done through blood work while others are done by asking questions.
 Additional screens may be required based on age and risk.
 The PCP will also offer advice and tell you what to expect.
-Make sure you keep appointments for well-child exams.
+Make sure you keep appointments for well- child exams.
 Do not miss immunizations and make sure children get their blood tested for lead.
 Lead in the blood causes serious problems so testing is required for all children regardless of risk.
 This applies even if your child has both Medicaid and other insurance.

-Age Well Child Exam Assess Development Health Education Childhood Immunizations (influenza recommended every year starting at 6 months of age) Blood Lead Test (additional if at risk)
+Age Well Child Exam Assess Development Health Education Childhood Immunizations ('influenza recommended every year starting at 6 months of age) Blood Lead Test (additional if at risk)

-Birth X X
+Birth X Х

 3-5 days X

-1 month X
+1 month Х

-2 months X X
+2 months Х Х

-4 months X X
+4 months Х Х

-6 months X X
+6 months Х Х

-9 months X
+9 months Х

-12 months (1 year) X X Χ
+12 months (1 year) Х Х Х

-15 months X X
+15 months Х Х

-18 months (1.5 years) X X
+18 months (1.5 years) Х Х

-24 months (2 years) X X
+24 months (2 years) Х Х

-30 months (2.5 years) X
+30 months (2.5 years) Х

-36 months (3 years) X
+36 months (3 years) Х

 4-20 years X (yearly) X (ages 4-6, 9-12 and 16)